Dually affine Information Geometry modeled on a Banach space: Exponential statistical bundles

 The second bundle is an expression of the statistical bundle of the exponential statistical bundle, $S \expbundleat \mu$.
 That is, for each curve $t \mapsto \gamma(t) = (q(t),w(t)) \in \expbundleat \mu$, we define its \emph{velocity at $t$} to be

 because $t \mapsto \velocity \gamma(t)$ is a curve in the second statistical bundle and that its expression in the chart at $p$ has the last two components equal to the values given in \eqref{eq:deriv1} and \eqref{eq:deriv2}, respectively.
-The corresponding notion of gradient will be discussed in the next section.

 For each smooth curve $t \mapsto q(t)$, the velocity of its lift $t \mapsto \chi(t) = (q(t),\velocity q(t))$ is

 where $\acceleration q(t)$ defines the \emph{exponential acceleration} at $t$,